mvolkmann/blog/src/warp.md

 ## Commands

+When entering a shell command or Warp command:

+- Recognized commands are displayed in green (ex. `git`).
+- Recognized subcommands are displayed in blue (ex. `branch` in `git branch`).
+- Recognized flags are displayed in yellow (ex. `-all` in `git branch --all`).
-When entering a shell command or Warp command, recognized commands are displayed in green and unrecognized commands are underlined with a red, dashed line.
+- Environment variable references are displayed in magenta (ex. `$PATH`).
+- Unrecognized commands are underlined with a red, dashed line.

 For recognized commands, a suggested completion may appear in dimmed text.
 To accept the suggestion, press the right arrow key.